finite-element/finite-element-course/doc/source/3_meshes.rst

 mesh will always match the geometric dimension of space in which we are working, so we will simply refer to the *dimension* of the mesh.

-NUMBERING HERE
- For example, entity `(0, 10)` is vertex number 10, and entity `(1, 10)` is edge 10. :numref:`figmesh` shows an example
+The numbering of mesh entities is similar to that of cell entities, except that the indices range over all of the entities of that dimension in the mesh.
+For example, entity `(0, 10)` is vertex number 10, and entity `(1, 10)` is edge 10.
-mesh with the topological entities labelled.
+:numref:`figmesh` shows an example mesh with the topological entities labelled.

 .. _figmesh: